CCBDA-UPC/Assignments-2025/Lab06.md

 PGPASSWORD="MyP4ssW0rd!"
 ```

-**Q6-12: Using the above configuration file, what steps will you follow to have the web application running in your local Docker use the AWS RDS database engine?**
+> :question: **Question 6.12**: Using the above configuration file, what steps will you follow to have the web application running in your local Docker use the AWS RDS database engine?

 The unix command `psql` is installed in the `django-docker` image, and you can use it by typing the command below.
 The values of `$DB_HOST` and `$DB_PORT` are declared inside the unix environment of the container.
 If an evironment variable named `PGPASSWORD` exits, psql uses its value to authenticate against the PostGreSQL database engine.